Cornelius Pass Road

+The steeper, hilly northern portion of the road included in OR 127 was built at the end of the 19th century and had its elevation reduced multiple times.
+Due to development along the southern portion starting in the late 20th century, the road has been subject to several extensions, including in 1996, when it superseded 216th and 219th Avenues in a realignment.
+Cornelius Pass Road terminated at OR 8/Tualatin Valley Highway until 2016, when the first of several extensions opened due to the development of South Hillsboro.

 Route description

-Cornelius Pass Road begins at an intersection with Southeast Kinnaman Street in southern Hillsboro, just under a mile south of the Tualatin Valley Highway (OR 8).
-It travels north across a set of railroad tracks and intersects OR 8 before continuing into Hillsboro's suburban neighborhoods.
-The street passes under a viaduct carrying light rail trains on the Blue Line near Quatama station near the Orenco Woods Nature Park.
+Cornelius Pass Road begins at a three-way intersection with Southeast Deline Street in southern Hillsboro.
+It travels north across the bridge over Butternut Creek and Reed's Crossing towards a set of railroad tracks that are owned by Portland and Western Railroad and intersects OR 8 (concurrent with Tualatin Valley Highway) before continuing into Hillsboro's suburban neighborhoods.
+The street passes under a viaduct carrying light rail trains on the MAX Blue and Red Lines near Quatama station and the Orenco Woods Nature Park.

-From the undercrossing, the highway travels through several business parks on the east side of Intel's main factory, connected by the intersecting Cornell Road and Evergreen Parkway.
+From the undercrossing, the highway travels through several business parks on the east side of Intel's Ronler Acres factory, connected by the intersecting Cornell Road and Evergreen Parkway.
 Cornelius Pass Road then reaches an interchange with U.S. Route 26 (the Sunset Highway) and turns northeast as it leaves Hillsboro.
 The highway winds its way around farms and forestland as it ascends into the Tualatin Mountains, reaching its highest point at Cornelius Pass, elevation 581 ft.
 The narrow road then descends from the mountains along McCarthy Creek and approaches the Multnomah Channel of the Columbia River, terminating at an intersection with U.S. Route 30 northwest of Portland.

 Cornelius Pass is one of only two main north–south connecting roads in Hillsboro.
-The former country road handles 11,000 drivers each day and is an arterial route from the Tualatin Valley between Hillsboro to the Columbia River north of Portland.
-A mountainous road at points, 1,500 of the 11,000 vehicles each day are tractor-trailers on the road designed to handle up to 10,000 vehicles per day.
+By 2006, the former country road handled 11,000 drivers each day, though it was designed for 10,000, because it is an arterial route from the Tualatin Valley between Hillsboro to the Columbia River north of Portland; 1,500 of the 11,000 vehicles were tractor-trailers.

 The section between US 26 and US 30 is signed as Oregon Route 127 (OR 127) and maintained by the Oregon Department of Transportation (ODOT).
 A portion of the road, from US 26 to Cornell, is part of the National Highway System.